ajac-zero/jj-ai/README.md

-# jjai
+# jj-ai

-A [Jujutsu (jj)](https://github.com/jj-vcs/jj) extension that generates commit descriptions using an LLM.
+A standalone CLI tool that generates commit descriptions for [Jujutsu (jj)](https://github.com/jj-vcs/jj) repositories using an LLM.

-## How It Works

-`jj-ai` adds an `ai` subcommand to `jj` that generates commit descriptions using OpenAI's API based on the commit's diff.

 ## Installation